DIMA-1000/dima-1000/README.md

-### Hi there) I am the CEO of a startup, WORKING: QA Engenieer, PM Midle,in the company asia trade remotely, learn: Android Developvent Kotlin.
+ Hi there) I am the CEO of a startup, WORKING: QA Engenieer, PM Midle,in the company asia trade remotely, learn: Android Developvent Kotlin.

-###:smiley:
-I have developed 5 android games and 3 applications for learning and making life easier for people who are looking for a job.
-I developed them on various constructors)s)):smiley:
+### I have developed 5 android games and 3 applications for learning and making life easier for people who are looking for a job.
+I developed them on various constructors):smiley: :smiley:

-### More information on the page in: [Linkedin](https://www.linkedin.com/шмелёв).
+ More information on the page in: [Linkedin](https://www.linkedin.com/шмелёв).

 ![Snake animation](https://raw.githubusercontent.com/muhiqsimui/muhiqsimui/output/github-contribution-grid-snake.svg)